Kitware/VTK/Documentation/docs/user_guide/VTKFileFormats.md

 ### Dataset Format.
 The *Visualization Toolkit* supports five different dataset formats: structured points, structured grid, rectilinear grid, unstructured grid, and polygonal data.
 Data with implicit topology (structured data such as vtkImageData and vtkStructuredGrid) are ordered with x increasing fastest, then y, then z.
 These formats are as follows.

 * **Structured Points**.
 The file format supports 1D, 2D, and 3D structured point datasets.
 The dimensions nx, ny, nz must be greater than or equal to 1.
 The data spacing sx, sy, sz must be greater than 0.
-(Note: in the version 1.0 data file, spacing was referred to as “aspect ratio”.
+(Note: in the version 1.0 data file, spacing was referred to as "aspect ratio".
 ASPECT_RATIO can still be used in version 2.0 data files, but is discouraged.)
 <br><br>DATASET STRUCTURED_POINTS<br>
 DIMENSIONS <b><i>n<sub>x</sub> n<sub>y</sub> n<sub>z</sub></i></b><br>
 ORIGIN <b><i>x y z</i></b><br>